Big Blue Nation

 In The Winning Tradition: A History of Kentucky Wildcat Basketball, Bert Nelli wrote that many rival coaches consider Wildcat fans to be among the most knowledgeable in the country.
 Former Wildcat Jack "Goose" Givens, who later played for the NBA's Atlanta Hawks, has said that UK fans are generally more interested and informed than the typical NBA fan.

 'Citizens' of the Big Blue Nation often go to extremes in showing their support.
 It is not uncommon to see fans with everything from blue wigs to bodies covered in blue paint.
 While known for being fiercely loyal, these fans are at times impatient and highly critical of their teams.
 Former coach Tubby Smith drew the ire of his fan base because of a perceived decline in the quality of both recruiting and on-court play.

 On July 2, 2015, Sports Dating Inc., a company based in UK's home city of Lexington, launched BBNMeetup.com, an online dating site devoted to UK fans, with users allowed to create profiles before the site went fully live on July 15.
 The site will offer most features of mainstream dating sites, with an additional metric of "fandom" (i.e., level of enthusiasm for the Wildcats).
+As of 2025, that site is no longer active.
 The site's Twitter feed alleged that the user demand for the site was high enough to cause a server crash, although ESPN.com writer Eamonn Brennan dismissed that claim as "clever marketing".

 Records

 The UK men's basketball team was first in the nation in home court attendance from 1978 to 1984 and again from 1996 to 2004.
 In the intervening period from 1985 to 1995, they were led only by Syracuse University.
 After again finishing number 2 to Syracuse in 2005, the Wildcats reclaimed the top spot in 2006 and have led every year since (up to 2011).

 When the Wildcats also played Michigan State University in 'The Basketbowl' at Detroit's Ford Field on December 13, 2003, the game set the all-time attendance record for a men's college basketball game at 78,129.
-The game was also a 79-74 victory for the Wildcats.
+The game was also a 79–74 victory for the Wildcats.